vblagoje/openapi-service-client/README.md

 - Automatic handling of REST invocations and data retrieval based on OpenAPI specifications
 - Support for various authentication strategies, including API key and HTTP authentication
 - Flexible configuration options for adapting the client behavior
-- Easy integration with existing Python projects
+- Support for multiple function calling payload formats, with an option to add custom formats

 ## Installation